A proven treatment for Cervical Dystonia for 20+ years

 Clinical study of BOTOX® vs placebo3,4

-Significant reductions in neck pain intensity and frequency with BOTOX®
+Significant improvement in neck pain intensity

-aPain intensity was evaluated on a scale of 0 (no pain) to 4 (very severe in intensity).
+Pain intensity was evaluated on a scale of 0 (no pain) to 4 (very severe in intensity).
+Pain frequency was evaluated on a scale of 0 (no pain) to 4 (constant in frequency).

 Next Page